csevatsalshah/sem-5/CN/MID2/Mid2 All.md

 ### Summary:
 - **Coupling** is a measure of how much one module depends on another.
-- Low coupling is desirable in software design to ensure that changes in one module do not heavily impact others.

-### Conclusion:
-Reducing coupling between modules leads to better maintainability, scalability, and flexibility in software systems.
-Ideally, aim for **data coupling** or **message coupling**, and avoid content or common coupling whenever possible.

-### Key Points:
 - **High Coupling**: Modules are tightly bound; changes in one affect the other.
 - **Low Coupling**: Modules are independent and communicate with minimal data exchange.